|Trail Features:||Panoramic Views, Lake Views|

 From the parking area walk the short paved path down to String Lake where you'll immediately reach the Valley Trail, also known as the String Lake Loop Trail.
 Once on the footpath, turn right and begin heading north along the eastern shore of String Lake.

 I highly recommend starting your hike as early as possible for the best views of the mountains above String and Leigh Lakes during the early morning light.
-From the trailhead you'll have some great views of 12,325-foot Teewinot Mountain and 11,144-foot Rockchuck Peak.
+From the trailhead you'll have great views of 12,325-foot Teewinot Mountain and 11,144-foot Rockchuck Peak.
 As you proceed along the shores of String Lake you’ll also be treated to some absolutely stunning views of Mt.
 Moran.

 At 12,605 feet Mt.
 Moran is the 4th highest mountain in Grand Teton National Park.
 It's named for artist Thomas Moran whose landscape paintings were critical to the creation of Yellowstone National Park.
 The mountain was also the site of a tragic airplane crash.
 On November 21, 1950, a C-47 cargo plane owned by the New Tribes Mission crashed into the peak during a thunderstorm, killing all 21 missionaries on board.
 Although a rescue party was able to locate the wreckage several days later, the precarious position of the crash made it impossible to recover the plane or its victims.